Skip to content

 What is Nginx?

-Nginx (pronounced "engine X") is a commonly used HTTP server and reverse proxy server.
-As an HTTP server, Nginx efficiently and reliably serves static content with minimal memory consumption.
-As a reverse proxy, it can act as a single controlled access point for multiple backend servers or applications like caching and load balancing.
-Nginx can be downloaded as an open-source version or used through the feature-rich commercial release Nginx Plus.
-Nginx can also be used as a mail proxy and a generic TCP proxy, though monitoring for these scenarios is not covered in this article.
+Nginx (pronounced “engine X”) is a commonly used HTTP server and reverse proxy server.
+As an HTTP server, Nginx can serve static content effectively and reliably with minimal memory consumption.
+As a reverse proxy, it can act as a single controlled access point for multiple backend servers or other applications like caching and load balancing.
+Nginx can be downloaded as an open-source version for use, or through the more feature-rich commercial release Nginx Plus.
+Nginx can also be used as a mail proxy and general TCP proxy, though monitoring for these scenarios won't be directly discussed in this article.

 Key Nginx Metrics

-By monitoring Nginx, you can identify two types of issues: 1) resource problems with Nginx itself, and 2) development issues elsewhere in the web infrastructure.
-Some of the key metrics that most Nginx users benefit from include requests per second, which provides a high-level view of end-user activity; server error rate, which indicates the proportion of failed or invalid server requests among total requests; and request processing time, which describes how long the server takes to process client requests (which might indicate slower request speeds or other issues in the environment).
+By monitoring Nginx, you can discover two types of issues: 1) Nginx's own resource issues, 2) development issues elsewhere in the Web infrastructure.
+Some of the metrics most beneficial to Nginx users include requests per second (RPS), which provides a high-level view of end-user activity combinations; server error rate, which refers to the ratio of failed or invalid server requests out of total requests; and request processing time, which describes how long your server takes to process client requests (this may indicate slower request speeds or other problems in your environment).

-In general, at least three key categories of metrics should be watched:
+Generally, at least three key categories of metrics should be monitored:

 • Basic Activity Metrics